Michel de Castelnau: Responses to the Raid of Ruthven

 Mary sent several letters to Castelnau, some in cipher, hoping for a strong French response against the Ruthven Regime.
 In April 1583, Willam Cecil made a list of Castelnau's previous letters and communications with a Scottish intriguer Archibald Douglas and the favourite of James VI, Esmé Stewart, 1st Duke of Lennox.
 A spy using the name "Henry Fagot" offered to bribe Castelnau's secretary to keep Francis Walsingham informed of ciphered letters and the key to the lettre quartallé or cartelée code used in his correspondence with Mary, Queen of Scots.
+Castelnau sent copies of his correspondence with Mary, Queen of Scots, to Walsingham in September 1584, to aid forthcoming negotiations.